 Contributing to your a 401(k) is one of the most common and simplest ways to save for retirement.
-If your workplace offers you a 401(k), you can have money taken out each month, so you don’t even have to think about saving for retirement.
+If your workplace offers a 401(k), you can have money automatically taken out of every paycheck, so you don’t even have to think about saving for retirement.
 There are some rules and regulations you’ll need to be aware of, though, including deadlines for getting all your contributions in each year.
 Here’s what you need to know.

 If you need help planning for retirement, consider working with a financial advisor.